$100M Leads Review (The 9-Figure Lead Secret?)

 Fair point.
 His voice is direct, confident, and sometimes bro-ish.

 You don’t have to enjoy his Instagram to use his frameworks.
 Judge the content, not the online persona.
-(Love him or hate him, the numbers don’t lie.)
+(Love him or hate him, check the revenue.)

 That’s the first good sign about this book: Alex Hormozi is legit.
 He walks the walk.